 Clicking on any labels will let you know which links were clicked and from where.

-You can also find them under page section:
+You can also find them under the page section:

 You can see all of the page links which generated maximum clicks on your affiliate links and other outbound links.

-Quite clearly these pages are working good for you and now that you know the source of the clicks on your affiliate links, you can furthermore boost it by optimizing the link placement.
+Quite clearly, these pages are working good for you, and now that you know the source of the clicks on your affiliate links, you can boost it by optimizing the link placement.

-Adding targeted banners and using few of these affiliate marketing strategies can increase your profit.
+Adding targeted banners and using a few of these affiliate marketing strategies can increase your profit.

 3. Using WordPress Plugin

-There are several WordPress plugins which track clicks on your affiliate links.
+Several WordPress plugins track clicks on your affiliate links.

 It makes it easier to track and check individual links and keep their record.

-If you use or plan to use banners and sidebar link on your blog, make sure you add UTM tracking to them so that Google analytics can track and label them.
+If you use or plan to use banners and sidebar links on your blog, make sure you add UTM tracking to them so that Google Analytics can track and label them.